argonautproject/us-core-patient-data-feed/spec.md

 ### 5.2 Handling Multiple Resource Types and Filters

 1. Clients MAY include multiple resource types by supplying multiple filter-criteria extensions in a Subscription request; Servers SHALL process all supplied filter-criteria extensions.

 2. Clients SHALL NOT include `patient=` filters for different patients in the same Subscription.

-3. Servers SHOULD adjust the requested Subscription before persisting, based on the supported types and filters.
-4. If a server cannot support a requested filter and must broaden it, the server SHALL set the Subscription status to "error"  before persisting it.
+3. Servers SHALL make any **adjustments** needed to ensure that the filter-criteria extensions align with server capabilities.
+Adjustments consist of:
+   - Removing unsupported elements (such as resource types, triggers, or filters) that the server cannot handle
+   - Adding any implicitly required filters (such as category restrictions that the server always applies)

+4. When no adjustments are made, Servers SHALL process the request as a normal create.

+5. When any adjustments are made, Servers SHALL persist the Subscription resource with the adjusted filter-criteria and the subscription status set to "error".

-5. Clients SHALL review the persisted Subscription resource to understand which resource types and filters are in effect.
-If the Subscription has been persisted with a status of "error", the client MAY detect broadened filters and acknowledge them by updating the Subscription to set status back to "requested".
+6. Clients SHALL review the persisted Subscription resource to understand the status, resource types, triggers, and filters that are in effect.

-Examples:
+7. If the Subscription has been persisted with a status of "error", the client MAY:
+   a.
+Accept the adjusted subscription by updating the Subscription to set status to "requested".
+   b.
+Delete the subscription and create a new one with different parameters.

+Examples of potential adjustments:
-- A server that does not support CareTeam resources might remove the client's `CareTeam` filter-criteria extension to indicate that CareTeam resources will never trigger notifications.
+- A server that does not support CareTeam resources might remove the client's `CareTeam` filter-criteria extension entirely.
-- A server that only supports notifications for laboratory observations might adjust the client's `Observation` filter-criteria extension to `Observation?category=laboratory` to indicate that other categories will never trigger notifications.
+- A server that only supports notifications for laboratory observations might add `category=laboratory` to the client's `Observation` filter-criteria extension if it wasn't already present.

 ## 6. Additional Conformance Requirements